NOI Calculator

 50%–60% NOI Margin

 Better economies of scale than SFR.
 Management fees often lower for owner-managed properties.
 Vacancy risk is concentrated — one empty unit has outsized impact.
-Ideal entry point for new investors building toward 5+ unit portfolios.
+Often used by smaller investors as an entry point into multifamily analysis, though vacancy concentration and financing structure should be reviewed carefully.

 Multifamily 5+ Units